cloudposse/terraform-aws-components/modules/aws-ssosync/README.md

 Back in the `identity` account, create a parameter with the name `<google_credentials_ssm_path>/identity_store_id`.

-Lastly, go ahead and [Delegate administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html) from the `root` account to the `identity` account
+Lastly, go ahead and [delegate administration](https://docs.aws.amazon.com/singlesignon/latest/userguide/delegated-admin.html) from the `root` account to the `identity` account

 #### Configure GSuite